Check what you know

 Did you know?

-- Mobile devices are a major distraction but they are not the only one.
+- Mobile devices are a major distraction – but they are not the only one.

 - Distractions can include eating, drinking, setting satnav, radios etc – anything that takes your eyes off the road or distracts your concentration on driving.

 Drivers must not text, make calls, play games, scroll through playlists, take photos or videos, or browse the web while driving.
-An offence is triggered whenever a driver holds and uses a device, regardless of why they are holding it.

 It is illegal to hold and use a phone, sat nav, tablet, or any device that can send or receive data while driving.
-If caught doing so, drivers can face fines of up to £1,000, receive 6 points on their licence, or a full driving ban.
+If caught doing so, drivers can face fines of up to £1,000, receive six points on their licence, or a full driving ban.

 Many employers will also discipline drivers for doing so and it will increase the cost of vehicle insurance.

-Best practice tips
+Best practice tips:

 - If using hands-free devices, make sure they are fully set up before starting to drive.